dcdeepesh/Doge/README.md

 ## Download and Installation

-Doge has been tested on 64-bit Windows 11, although it will work on other versions just fine.
-Download files can be found in the [latest release](https://github.com/dcdeepesh/Doge/releases/latest).
+Doge has been tested on 64-bit Windows 11, although it will work just fine on other versions (don't worry, this includes Windows 10).
+If, however, you find that it's not running properly on your device, you can always [ask for support](#contact-and-support).

+Download files can be found in the [latest release here](https://github.com/dcdeepesh/Doge/releases/latest).
+Installation is a breeze.

-> Your browser, OS, antivirus etc. may warn you that Doge and/or its setup are harmful.
-This is just because the files are unsigned, those warnings can be safely ignored.
+> ℹ️ Your browser, OS, antivirus etc. may warn you that Doge and/or its setup are harmful.
+This is just because the files are unsigned, I assure you Doge doesn't do anything shady.
+If you're still unsure, you can have your developer friend check the source code :).

 ## Usage

-Using Doge is simple, just start it from the desktop shortcut or the start menu entry (or set it to [run at startup](#run-at-startup) automatically), and you're good to go.
-Starting Doge will open the settings window by default, to assure you that it has started properly, as it takes a while to connect to your Discord client.
-This behaviour can be changed in the settings.
+- Using Doge is simple, just open it from its desktop shortcut or start menu entry, unless you've set it to [run at startup automatically](#run-at-startup), and you're good to go.
+Opening Doge will open the settings window by default, to assure you that it has started properly, as it takes a while to connect to your Discord client and display the overlay (this behaviour can be changed in the settings).

-> The first time you use Doge, you have to connect it to your Discord client (a big flashy box will remind of this). **And don't forget to [whiltelist yourself](#whitelisting-yourself)!**
+- The first time you open it, a flashy yellow box will remind you to connect Doge to Discord, as Doge can't access anything related to your Discord unless you allow it.
+- You'll need to [whiltelist yourself](#whitelisting-yourself) before you can enjoy the convenience Doge provides.

 ### Run at startup

+> ℹ️ This option isn't available yet.

 By default, Doge does _not_ run at startup, because it's annoying to have apps automatically run at startup without you telling them to.
-But it is recommended to do so, as it saves you from the hassle of starting it every time you want to use it and improves user experience.
-To enable Doge to run at startup, go to it's settings and enable that option.
+However, it is highly recommended that you do so, as it saves you from the hassle of starting it every time you want to use it and improves user experience.
+To make Doge run at startup, enable the run at startup option in its settings.

-However, if you want to keep it disabled, you can start it from either the desktop shortcut or the start menu entry.
+However, whether or not you choose to enable it, you can always start it from its desktop shortcut or start menu entry.

 ## Whitelisting yourself

 There's a small catch when using Doge.
 Because of how Discord's security features work, even if you connect Doge to your Discord client, it won't work until I whitelist you myself.
-Hopefully this will change in the future and manual whitelisting won't be necessary (efforts are being put to achieve this).
+Hopefully this will change in the future and manual whitelisting won't be necessary (I'm trying to achieve this).

-Until then, [contact me](#contact-and-support) with your Discord username and discriminator (e.g. `Dummy#1254`; `<username>#<discriminator>`), and tell me that you want to be whitelisted, and unless I have an ongoing feud with you, you'll be whitelisted (typically within a few minutes unless I'm sleeping).
+Until then, drop a message in [this discussion](https://github.com/dcdeepesh/Doge/discussions/2), and unless I have an ongoing feud with you, you'll be whitelisted within a few minutes (unless I'm sleeping).

 ## Contact and support

-If you've found a bug, want to request a feature, request whitelisting,have a suggestion or have any other questions, you can contact me on Discord (`Krove#5477`), [email me](mailto:dcdeepesh7@gmail.com), or open an issue on GitHub.
+If you've found a bug, want to request a feature, request whitelisting, have a suggestion or have any other questions, you can contact me on Discord (`Krove#5477`), [email me](mailto:dcdeepesh7@gmail.com), or [open an issue](https://github.com/dcdeepesh/Doge/issues/new).